-There is agreement on the need to compile open data to give an accurate picture of UK public libraries.
-Their locations, staff, type, financial details, stock, and what goes on in them.
+There is agreement on the need for open data to give an accurate picture of UK public libraries.
+Locations, staff, type, financial details, stock, and what goes on in them.

 National library statistics provide high-level comparative stats.
-For example, issues per year, per authority.
+For example, number of book issues per year, per authority.
 Not much about individual libraries.

 Although the end goal is to have national data, the starting point needs to be local data in a standard form.